 Before coming to the Bar, Nicholas volunteered as an advocate with the School Exclusion Project representing pupils appealing their exclusion from school, and as a researcher looking at the implications of voter ID at the privacy-focussed think tank Big Brother Watch.
-He also worked as a paralegal in a large City law firm.

-Nicholas has a busy advisory practice in respect of both liability and quantum, for both claimants and defendants.
-He is regularly instructed to assist parties both on paper and in conference.
+Nicholas has a busy advisory practice in respect of both liability and quantum, and acts for both claimants and defendants.

-He gained extensive medical law experience throughout pupillage, and regularly appears in interlocutory hearings in the High Court and County Court.
+He is regularly instructed to assist parties both on paper and in conference, and regularly appears in interlocutory hearings in the High Court and County Court, including CCMCs and strike-out applications.

 Nicholas has a strong interest in public law and human rights, and worked on a range of high-profile matters during pupillage.